The

 11. Now people understand this infinite and intellectual

-spirit, in the sense of an intelligible being; while others
+spirit, in the sense of an intelligible being; while

 suppose him as knowable in themselves, and thus trying to